-- 1. 3-unit and 4-unit dwellings must include a paved lane, unless lots are wide enough to accommodate a front driveway or side approach. - 2.
-Lots that are partially within 800 metres of high-frequency transit corridors are excluded from the purple area. - 3.
-2-unit dwellings are not permitted on lots that are narrower than 25 ft. - 4.
-3-unit dwellings are not permitted on lots that are narrower than 35 ft. - 5.
-4-unit dwellings are not permitted on lots that are narrower than 50 ft. - 6.
-3 or 4-unit dwellings must have a full range of municipal services (e.g., urban standard roadway, piped land drainage, sewer, and water) - 2 units may be developed on lots fronting chipseal roads - 7.
-Lots must not be designated as Industrial, Institutional or Park lands - 8.
-Excludes lots in the Downtown zoning bylaw - 9.
-Lots must not be located in the Airport Vicinity Protection Area 1 - 10.
+- 1. 3-unit and 4-unit dwellings must include a paved lane, unless lots are wide enough to accommodate a front driveway or side approach - 2.
+Secondary suites are considered in the total unit count permitted on a lot - 3.
+Lots that are partially within 800 metres of high-frequency transit corridors are excluded from the purple area - 4.
+2-unit dwellings are not permitted on lots that are narrower than 25 ft. - 5.
+3-unit dwellings are not permitted on lots that are narrower than 35 ft. - 6.
+4-unit dwellings are not permitted on lots that are narrower than 50 ft. - 7.
+3 or 4-unit dwellings must have a full range of municipal services (e.g., urban standard roadway, piped land drainage, sewer, and water) - 2 units may be developed on lots fronting chipseal roads - 8.
+Lots must not be designated as Industrial, Institutional or Park lands - 9.
+Excludes lots in the Downtown zoning bylaw - 10.
+Lots must not be located in the Airport Vicinity Protection Area 1 - 11.
 3 or 4-unit dwellings must not be abutting a rail line or yard